CEMEX UK

 A Step By Step Guide To Using Concrete

-Readymix Concrete should be laid on well compacted hardcore sub-base that has been covered with a thin layer of sand and a layer of plastic sheeting.
-This prevents excessive moisture loss from the concrete and acts as a damp proof membrane, when used in concrete floors.
+Readymix Concrete should be laid on well compacted hardcore sub-base, you should compact the surface with a tamper, roller or mechanical compactor.
+The compacted surface should then be covered with a thin layer of sand and a layer of plastic sheeting or damp proof membrane (dbm).
+The plastic sheet / dbm will prevents excessive moisture loss from the concrete (which can cause a lower final strength) and acts as a damp proofing, when used in concrete floors.

 To find out how much Readymix Concrete you need, and obtain a “delivered price”, call your local sales office with details of the area to be concreted and average thickness required.
 Other information e.g. slope, drainage and accessibility may also be useful.